Wherever you are,

 Advocating for change — on and off the page

-I bring the same thing into every space: honest stories, clear frameworks, and a refusal to pretend that “resilience” is enough.
+I bring the same thing into every space: lived experience, clear language, and a refusal to pretend that “resilience” is enough.
 Whether you meet me on this site, in a room, or across a table, the work is the same — truth alignment.

 Follow the work